tyreelab/academic-kickstart/content/genealogy_research/profiles/katrenabardsley1905.md

 [^2]: Katrena's brother Ernest's birth record can be ordered from [BDM Historical Records](https://www.bdmhistoricalrecords.dia.govt.nz/search) - birth registration # 1898/18249.
 [^3]: Katrena's sister Winifred's birth record can be ordered from [BDM Historical Records](https://www.bdmhistoricalrecords.dia.govt.nz/search) - birth registration # 1900/242.

+### 1915-1916

+1915-1916 was a rough time for the Bardsleys.
+In 1915, when Katrena was only around 9 or 10, her uncle Dan (Katrena's father's brother) died at sea on the return journey from fighting in the war after being invalided home.[^35]
+{{< figure library="true" src="DanBardsleyDeath.jpg" title="Katrena's Uncle Dan Died at Sea Returning from War - 1915" lightbox="true" >}}
+[^35]: Katrena's Uncle Dan Died at Sea Returning from War - https://paperspast.natlib.govt.nz/newspapers/WC19150504.2.47.23 ; Wanganui Chronicle, Issue 20345, 4 May 1915, Page 6 ; Papers Past, the National Library of New Zealand

+Of course this was hard on the whole family, but it was especially difficult for Katrena's paternal grandmother [Matilda Bardsley (n&eacute;e Sheppard)]({{< ref "/genealogy_research/profiles/matildasheppard1844.md" >}}) who fell into a depression.
+Sadly, approximately 15 months after her Uncle Dan's death, Katrena's Grandmother Matilda committed suicide whilst in a depressed state of mind.[^36]

+{{< figure library="true" src="MatildaSheppardDeathReport.jpg" title="Katrena's Grandmother Matilda Dies - 1916" lightbox="true" >}}
+[^36]: Katrena's Grandmother Matilda Dies - 1916 - https://paperspast.natlib.govt.nz/newspapers/ESD19160905.2.43 ; Evening Star, Issue 16211, 5 September 1916, Page 4 ; Papers Past, the National Library of New Zealand. https://paperspast.natlib.govt.nz/newspapers/AS19160906.2.81 ; Auckland Star, Volume XLVII, Issue 213, 6 September 1916, Page 8 ; Papers Past, the National Library of New Zealand.

 ### 1924

 In 1924, when Katrena was approximately 19 years old, she was mentioned in the newspaper for serving as a bridesmaid for her friend Lucy Evelyn Clay, Katrena's mother Lucy also attended the wedding:[^22]